lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-11-25-jekyll-local-build-and-future-annotation.md

 ---
-title: "Jekyll Local Build and Using future annotations in Python"
+revision: 1
+title: "Build Test in Local for a Jekyll Website"
 category: programming
 tags:
   - jekyll
   - python
   - minimal-mistakes
 created_at: 2023-11-25 01:28:00 +09:00
-last_modified_at: 2024-04-15 09:42:30 +09:00
+last_modified_at: 2024-05-03 11:07:17 +09:00
 excerpt: "1) How to preview Jekyll blog in local environment.
 2) How to use __future__ module to provide type hinting for custom class."
 ---

-## 1. How to Preview Jekyll Blog in Local
+## How to Preview Jekyll Blog in Local

 If you are using `github pages` to host your webpage statically built with `Jekyll`, and you are checking the result of your changes by directly pushing the changes to remote repository, don't do that.
 You can install `Ruby` in your local PC and run local server to pre-render all the changes you make before pushing to your repository.

-### 1.1.
-Install Ruby on Your Local PC
+### Install Ruby on Your Local PC

 Install `Ruby` on your PC ([**Install Ruby**](https://rubyinstaller.org/downloads/)).

-### 1.2.
-Run Jekyll Local Server
+### Run Jekyll Local Server

 Open comand prompt and run `bundle exec jekyll serve`.